Sabekk/3rd_game_test/README.md

 - Start - pause/close current window or go back to previous

 # Items
 The player receives random items at the beginning of the game.
 Each of them affects the player's statistics.
-Items can be equipped to your character in the inventory window
+Items can be equipped to your character in the inventory window.
+Currently the item is equipped with the character rig.
+In the future, it will be changed to a character mesh replacement

 ![image](https://github.com/user-attachments/assets/e67791f1-f2c3-4b29-91d9-bbeb614719ec)
 ![image](https://github.com/user-attachments/assets/8723b9bc-bcb8-4bba-9f6c-7caa0db6dfc9)